afariha/ConformanceConstraintsReproducibility/README.md

+# Reproduction Steps
-# Requires Python version Python 3.9.5
+- Requires Python version Python 3.9.5

-## If using MAC, install homebrew from here: https://brew.sh/
+- If using MAC, install homebrew from here: https://brew.sh/

-## If using Windows, do the following to prepare first
+- If using Windows, do the following to prepare first
   - From Power Shell (run as Administrator), execute `wsl --install`.
 Once done, reboot.
   - Download and install ubuntu from this link: https://ubuntu.com/wsl

 ## Clone the repo and cd to it
 ```